UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Congress is considering bipartisan legislation to stop the practice of wounding and then killing animals for medical trauma training drills by Department of Defense contractors.

-Their great bill is the Battlefield Excellence through Superior Training (BEST) Practices Act (H.R.
-1243/S. 498)—and it would bring an end to the military's shooting, stabbing, dismembering, burning, and killing of thousands of animals each year.
-Instead, troops would be given access to high-tech human-patient simulators, which are already being used by elite military units.
-In fact, earlier this year, the U.S. Coast Guard made this reform and will no longer use animals for these trainings.
-It's an effort that PETA has been spearheading by—among many other actions—releasing never-before-seen shocking eyewitness video footage showing that live pigs, goats, and other animals are mutilated in military trauma training.
-The footage shows that training instructors hired by the military cut off the limbs of live goats with tree trimmers, and shot and stabbed live pigs and pulled out their internal organs.
+If signed into law, the Battlefield Excellence through Superior Training (BEST) Practices Act (H.R.
+1243/S. 498) would end the shooting, stabbing, dismembering, burning, and killing of thousands of animals each year for combat-medic training.
+The bill would ensure that service members are instead given access to high-tech human-patient simulators, which are already used by elite military units and are better training tools.

+Earlier this year, the U.S. Coast Guard made the decision to stop using animals for this training.
+It's an effort that PETA has been spearheading by—among many other actions—releasing shocking, never-before-seen eyewitness video footage showing that live pigs, goats, and other animals are mutilated in military trauma training.
+The footage shows that training instructors hired by the military cut off the limbs of live goats with tree trimmers and shot and stabbed live pigs and pulled out their internal organs.
 Some under-anesthetized animals moaned in agony.

-Please send a polite e-mail to your congressional representatives urging them to cosponsor this bill.
-As a courtesy, we'll let you know whether or not your member of Congress cosponsors it.
+Please send a polite e-mail urging your congressional representatives to cosponsor this bill.
+As a courtesy, we'll let you know whether or not your representatives cosponsor it.

 Tip: Writing an original subject line will help your e-mail stand out!